-Total Cost of Ownership
+Total cost of ownership

 With any new radiography equipment, evaluate not just the purchase price, but also the total cost to own over the life of your equipment.
 Do prospective suppliers have a proven track record for innovation and upgrade solutions that will grow with your needs?
 Do they do preventative maintenance and yearly inspections?
 These can add utility to your machines and cut down on costly repairs.
-Hospitals can gain three or more days of extra uptime for each connected X-ray system that is maintained and well monitored remotely by an invested vendor partner.
 Ask if your supplier has remote performance monitoring, to help you avoid problems before they impact availability.